Lead Conversion: How to Convert Leads into Paying Customers

 Sales representatives should understand the company’s marketing campaigns, and marketers should know the approaches used by sales representatives.
-Transparency between customer-facing departments informs campaigns and individual interactions for an improved customer experience.
+Transparency and alignment between customer-facing departments informs campaigns and individual interactions for an improved customer experience.
 Happy customers boost sales.

 In addition to an overarching value proposition, companies must deliver relevant content.
 The voice, flow, and subject matter should speak to consumers during every part of the sales cycle.
 If your website currently caters to lead acquisition and provides no value to warm leads and existing customers, you may lose out on an opportunity to close the deal.
 Strategically create content that nudges leads toward your brand offering.
 Avoid creating content for the sole purpose of boosting SEO rankings.

 4. Embrace A/B testing.

 What you like and what works often sit on opposite sides of the fence.
 Use A/B testing to assess marketing campaign language, headlines, website landing pages, promotions, and even your value proposition.
 As the report suggests, focus on what resonates with your audience to see improved sales ROI from digital activities.